Red Planet (film): Plot

-AMEE rejoins the crew, but when they discuss shutting it down and taking its guidance device, a damaged AMEE switches to a military protection mode, wounds Burchenal and leaves, intent on playing "war games" that will involve picking off the crew one at a time.
+AMEE rejoins the crew, but when they discuss shutting it down and taking its guidance device, it switches to a military protection mode, wounds Burchenal and leaves, intent on picking off the crew one at a time.
 When they reach the Rover, Gallagher is able to build a radio; Houston picks up their signal on a long-unused frequency and alerts Bowman.
-Bowman tells them to hike to Kosmos, a failed Russian probe 100 km away, and launch themselves by fitting into the rock sample container, but later gives Gallagher the bad news: the space will barely hold two passengers.
+Bowman tells them to hike to Kosmos, a failed Russian probe 100 km away, and launch themselves by fitting into the rock sample container, but later tells Gallagher the space will hold only two passengers.

 As they shelter in a cave from an ice storm, Gallagher tells the other two they'll be launching on Kosmos.
-When Pettengill doesn't believe Gallagher will sacrifice himself, accusing him of thinking he was responsible for Santen's death, Burchenal states he doesn't trust Pettengill.
+Pettengill doesn't believe Gallagher will sacrifice himself.
 Meanwhile, Bowman receives orders from Houston that since it is unlikely the crew survived the ice storm, she is ordered to return home.
 Burchenal and Gallagher awaken to discover Pettengill has fled with the radio, then watch as he is chased and killed by AMEE.
-They recover the radio and find Pettengill's body in a patch of algae, and full of Martian nematodes.
-Burchenal deduces that the nematodes have been eating the terraforming algae and excreting oxygen, and he captures a few in a sample vial as they could possibly be Earth's salvation.
+They recover the radio and find Pettengill's body in a patch of algae, full of Martian nematodes.
+Burchenal deduces that the nematodes have been eating the algae and excreting oxygen, and he captures a few in a sample vial as they could possibly save Earth.
 Drawn to Burchenal's wounds, the nematodes swarm him and start chewing through his suit.
-He tosses the vial to Gallagher and rather than be consumed like Pettengill, immolates himself.
+He tosses the vial to Gallagher and immolates himself.
 The burst, which consumes the algae patch and nematodes, is seen from Bowman on the Mars-1.
 She is able to contact an exhausted Gallagher and urges him to get to Kosmos.

-Gallagher discovers the Russian probe's battery is dead, and right before the Mars-1 enters communication blackout he tells Bowman to leave, and that he should have kissed her when he had the chance.
-Gallagher then bids her goodbye and is resigning himself to dying when AMEE flies overhead and he realizes he could use AMEE's core as a power source.
+Gallagher discovers the Russian probe's battery is dead, and right before the Mars-1 enters communication blackout he tells Bowman to leave.
+Gallagher then bids her goodbye when AMEE flies overhead and he realizes he could use AMEE's core as a power source.
 He lures and disables AMEE with one of the probe's sample launchers, removing AMEE's battery before it self-destructs, then launches himself into orbit.
 Bowman sees the Kosmos in the path of the Mars-1, aborts her departure and tethers out to retrieve and then revive Gallagher, who is in cardiac arrest.
 Later, as Bowman tells him that Earth now considers him a hero, she admits he's not who she thought he was, and they finally kiss.
 The film ends with her voiceover musing that on the six-month journey home, she'll get to know the janitor.